neumino/neumino.github.io/movies.md

-### Mamma Mia!
-Here We Go Again
+### Father of the Year
-*Released on 2018-07-18, vote average 7.7*
+*Released on 2018-07-20, vote average 5.3*

-On the Greek island of Kalokairi, the daughter of Donna Sheridan, Sophie, finds out more about her mother&#39;s past while seeking guidance on how to handle her pregnancy.
+Two college grads return to their hometown, where a hypothetical question -- whose dad would win in a fight? -- leads to mass mayhem.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/XcSMdhfKga4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/eYFezrCkbAQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>